Q's TIPS

 The Worry Management Worksheet is a useful tool in cognitive-behavioral therapy (CBT) that helps individuals manage and cope with excessive worry and anxiety.
 CBT is a therapeutic approach that focuses on identifying and changing negative thought patterns and behaviors.
 Check it out below!

 The term "Sunday scaries" describes the anxiety that many people feel as the weekend comes to an end and the workweek begins.
 This often leads to stress and worry about upcoming responsibilities, making Sundays less relaxing.
 It can also result in difficulty unwinding or falling sleeping.
-Headspace offers a helpful podcast series on this topic found here.
+Headspace offers a helpful podcast series on this topic, which can be found with the link below.

 Mindfulness is the practice of paying full attention to the present moment in a nonjudgmental way.
 It involves observing thoughts, feelings, bodily sensations, and the environment around you without trying to change or react to them.
 RAIN is a guided mindfulness exercise.
 The acronym RAIN—Recognize, Allow, Investigate, Nurture—guides us in bringing mindfulness and compassion to difficult emotions.